codeswitching/openet/README.md

 - allows you to automate routine calls to the OpenET API and use the data in markdown reports, dashboards, and reproducible analyses
 - returns ET data as an analysis-ready, tidy-formatted R data frame
+- provides cleaned dates and extracted month and year variables
 - lets you easily tweak query parameters like units, time intervals, and reference ET source
 - provides meaningful server error messages to troubleshoot API issues